Best Home Care Services

 Do live-in caregivers get time off?

-Yes, live-in caregivers get time off, whether it’s for eating, sleeping or otherwise being off-duty.
+Yes, live-in caregivers get time off, whether it’s for eating, sleeping or otherwise being off duty.
 Under the federal Fair Labor Standards Act, a consumer or their family who uses a live-in home care worker can reach “any agreement regarding paid time that is reasonable in the facts of” their situation.
-States also have specific labor laws regarding home care services that you should be familiar with.
+States also have specific labor laws regarding home care services you should be familiar with.

 How much does in-home health care cost?

-In-home health care costs average about $15 to $25 per hour, or $125 to $150 per day.
+In-home health care costs average about $15 to $30 per hour as of publishing, or $125 to $150 per day.
 The price varies based on where you live, how specialized the care is and how many hours per day you need in-home care.
 Your personal cost also varies depending on whether you are paying entirely out of pocket or getting benefits through Medicare, Medicaid, the Department of Veterans Affairs or another payer.

 Thanks for subscribing.